oz105/Directional_Weighted_Graph_Python/README.md

-the last method are save and load with json style this class give us the option to save the graph we created to json file and after that we can use it again this json file will save all the nodes and all the edeges we add to the graph also the weight nothing will be lost. and if we want to reload the graph we saved or reload some other graph we can use the method called "load"
+the last methods are save and load with json style this class give us the option to save the graph we created to json file and after that we can use it again this json file will save all the nodes and all the edeges we add to the graph also the weight nothing will be lost. and if we want to reload the graph we saved or reload some other graph we can use the method called "load"